act-rules/act-rules.github.io/_rules/object-has-accessible-name-8fc3b6.md

 ## Accessibility Support

-Some screen readers announce `object` elements even if they do not have an accessible name, while other skip the element.
+- Some screen readers announce `object` elements even if they do not have an accessible name, while other skip the element.
 If an `object` is used to render decorative content, to ensure it is [marked as decorative][] and can be ignored by all major screen readers a presentational role is necessary.

-The [MIME type][] of the resource embedded in the `data` attribute impacts how the [accessible name][] of the `object` is computed.
+- The [MIME type][] of the resource embedded in the `data` attribute impacts how the [accessible name][] of the `object` is computed.
 For example, `object` embedding [image MIME type][] may use their `alt` attribute to compute their [accessible name][], but `object` embedding [audio or video MIME types][] may not.
 An `object` does not officially support the use of an `alt` so this may behave differently according to the browser used.
+- `aria-busy` exists but, currently, is not widely supported, so the rule ignores it.

 ## Background